-The provision for these pupils will be funded from the school's notional SEND budget, and potentially in a partnership between the LA & the NHS (from the high-level needs funding block of the dedicated schools grant).
+The provision for these pupils will be funded from the school's notional SEND budget, and potentially from the LA & the NHS (from the high-level needs funding block of the dedicated schools grant).

 On the census these pupils will be marked with the code E.